Jump to the next navigation bar : Jump to the page contents

 The European Social Charter (together with its additional protocols) is the counterpart of the European Convention on Human Rights.
 It safeguards fundamental human rights, including the right to work, to professional training, fair pay and working conditions, union membership, social and medical assistance and social security.
 The revised Charter (1996) strengthens measures for sex equality and recognizes rights in other areas, such as the right to decent housing.

-The European Committee for Social Cohesion monitors the Council of Europe’s social cohesion strategy.
+The Directorate General of Social Cohesion (DG III) monitors the Council of Europe’s social cohesion strategy.
 Its purpose is fourfold: setting standards and monitoring compliance with legal instruments, developing policy, projects in member states, and research and analysis.

 The European Convention for the Suppression of Terrorism lays down ground rules for extraditing suspected terrorists and aims to make this easier.
 Fighting terrorism through international co-operation is a priority for the Council of Europe.
 Member states are urged to withdraw reservations and to ratify the relevant legal instruments and there is overwhelming support for the Convention for the Suppression of Terrorism and the Convention on Extradition.
 A plan of action for this new context updates legal instruments and reinforces co-operation, particularly by identifying the financial sources of terrorism, improving investigative methods, adapting judicial systems, updating legal training and supporting the victims of terrorism.